Algae Defy Darwin

 Ant Hill Charles Darwin wrestled to understand the interplay between instincts and natural selection.
 By observing ants, he hoped to connect the two.
 In The Origin of Species, Darwin argued –

-“We shall, perhaps, best understand how instincts in a state of nature have become modified by selection, by considering… the slave-making instinct of certain ants.”
+“We shall, perhaps, best understand how instincts in a state of nature have become modified by selection by considering… the slave-making instinct of certain ants.”

 Ant instincts have emerged as a problem for Darwin, however, along with his other major issue, transitional links.
-As Darwin explains in his introduction to the Origin of Species
+As Darwin explains in his introduction to The Origin of Species

 “The most apparent and gravest difficulties on the theory… namely, first, the difficulties of transitions… [and], secondly, the subject of Instinct.”